dyc3/senior-design/visualization-design.typ

 === Balancer Discovery

-While the visualization is running: Multiple instances of the balancer can be active simultaneously, new instances can become active, and instances can go offline.
-The addresses of these balancers are not known at runtime, so a discovery process similar to @Chapter::ServiceDiscovery must run to collect data from the discovered balancers.
+While the visualization is running: Multiple instances of the Balancer can be active simultaneously, new instances can become active, and instances can go offline.
+The addresses of these Balancers are not known at runtime, so a discovery process similar to @Chapter::ServiceDiscovery must run to collect data from the discovered Balancers.

 In order to achieve this, a new rust crate will be created to handle this discovery process.
 Implementation will likely be similar to @Chapter::ServiceDiscovery.
-A port will be opened to listen for active instances of the balancer.
-When a connection or connections are found, the balancer discoverer clones the balancer(s) and connects.
+A port will be opened to listen for active instances of the Balancer.
+When a connection or connections are found, the Balancer discoverer clones the Balancer(s) and connects.

 === Querying Balancers